strongdm/aws-workshops/index.en.md

 > [!NOTE]
 > The various resource, user names, and other identifiers in the screenshots below will differ from what we work with in the Workshop

+> [!NOTE]
+> If your AWS is not the same as the instructor's main AWS account, follow the instructions for setting up the StrongDM Gateways in the default VPC below in the section **Alternate Gateway Instructions**

 > [!TIP]
 > It's recommended you use the ***Table of Contents*** GitHub feature when using this guide, click on the 3 stacked lines (a.k.a. the Hamburger Menu) on the top-right to see the Table of Contents.
 ___